buyer's guide · 2026

 watch for

-Processing markup of around one percentage point above Stripe rates.
+Processing runs 3.9% + $0.30 per transaction (US) layered on top of the tier's platform fee.
 Marketplace commission on app-discovered bookings.
 Video files don't always export cleanly if you leave.
-Contract length has lengthened on the premium tiers post-Clubessential.
+Contract length has lengthened on the higher tiers post-Clubessential.

 Junocal vs Momence comparison